List of shopping centres in Greater Longueuil: Greenfield Park

-5000 Taschereau
+Complexe 5mille

-5000 Taschereau is a shopping mall located in the borough of Greenfield Park, Quebec, Canada located on Taschereau Boulevard, near Greenfield Park's borough limit with neighbouring Brossard.
+Complexe 5mille is a shopping centre located in the borough of Greenfield Park, Quebec, Canada located on 5000 T Taschereau Boulevard, near Greenfield Park's borough limit with neighbouring Brossard.
 It inaugurated around the same time as its original tenant Super Carnaval which opened on January 23, 1985.
 From the late 1980s and up until 2010, the mall was called Mail Carnaval and was named after Super Carnaval (today Super C).

 Mail Carnaval was once an indoor shopping centre.
 A Jean Coutu pharmacy was one of the first tenants in the 1980s, but soon moved out.
-Beginning in December 1988, Mail Carnaval featured a mini indoor attraction park open every week-ends in the heart of the mall.
-Tenants that once made business at Mail Carnaval include a Do it Center hardware store, American fitness chain Gold's Gym, a Famous Players movie theatre, the National Bank of Canada and a Zellers department store.
-For a number of years and up until 2009, Mail Carnaval was the headquarters of fitness chain Nautilus Plus which was located right next to the branch of competitor Énergie i.e. Cardio.
-However, Nautilus Plus never operated an actual branch in the mall.
+Tenants that once made business at Mail Carnaval include a Famous Players movie theatre, the National Bank of Canada and a Zellers department store.

 As of 2002, Mail Carnaval gradually began losing its small tenants and was on its way to become a dead mall.
 In the summer of 2007, the last small tenants left the mall.
 The mall's indoor corridor was demolished in 2009.
-Shortly after Zellers closed in May 2010, the name of the mall was changed from Mail Carnaval to 5000 Taschereau.
-As of 2021, only Super C, Énergie Cardio, Michaels as well as relocated L'Équipeur and Winners stores from nearby Place Greenfield Park are in operation at 5000 Taschereau.
+Shortly after Zellers closed in May 2010, the name of the mall was changed from Mail Carnaval to 5000 Taschereau Boulevard; it has since been rechristened to Complexe 5mille.
+As of 2024, only Super C, Éconofitness, Michaels, and relocated L'Équipeur and Winners stores from nearby Place Greenfield Park are in operation.
 Due to the demolition of the indoor mall section in 2009, Super C's building is physically separated from the rest of the tenants.